python/devguide/committing.rst

 If you are coming from Subversion, you might be surprised by Mercurial :ref:`merges <hg-merge>`.
-Despite its name, ``svnmerge`` is different from ``hg merge``: while ``svnmerge`` allows to cherrypick individual revisions, ``hg merge`` can only merge whole lines of development in the repository's :abbr:`DAG (directed acyclic graph)`.
+Despite its name, ``svnmerge`` is different from ``hg merge``: while ``svnmerge`` allows to cherry-pick individual revisions, ``hg merge`` can only merge whole lines of development in the repository's :abbr:`DAG (directed acyclic graph)`.
 Therefore, ``hg merge`` might force you to review outstanding changesets by someone else that haven't been merged yet.